 Supporting and Honouring Others in Grief

 Part of why we do not mourn fully is the cultural taboo of failure, death, divorce, and grief.
-Many people do not feel comfortable around any of these.
+Many people do not feel comfortable around any of these topics.
 How do you respond?
 Do you avoid this in yourself?
 Do you try to soothe others with optimistic prep talks?
 Lend your shoulders to cry on?
 For how long?
+Do you feel the need to help others – and hence, yourself – to feel better?
 Before transforming grief in ourselves and in supporting others, we need to accept it.
+To be able to sit with the discomfort.

 It is important to create a sacred space for those in grief, if you are not also grieving.
 Be grounded and present and remember that silence is often perfect.

 There is much wisdom available when we dare go into the depths of who we are.
 What dissociated parts of yourself did you find?
 Perhaps it is time to integrate these parts of who you are now.
-This can be done shamanically, recalling soul loss, with Matrix Reimprinting or other integration work.
+This can be done shamanically, recalling lost soul parts to ourselves, with Matrix Reimprinting or other integration work.

 Perhaps for some of you, you may be wondering why you feel deep grief even while life has been quite gentle and you feel good about your ability to let go and forgive.
 Are you feeling this way because you are an empath and are taking on other people’s “stuff”?

 Or maybe what is swirling within is ancestral?
-When it is ancestral, working on transforming grief clears the lineage of residue from the original event and the subsequent patterns.
+When it is ancestral, transforming grief clears the lineage of residue from the original event and the subsequent patterns.
+Backward and forward in time.
+From the present.